-Kings Premier Health Club Guernsey is the second oldest tennis club in the world and has been a centre for Guernsey sport for more than one hundred years.
+Kings Premier Health Club Guernsey is the second oldest tennis club in the world and has been a centre for Guernsey sport for more than one hundred and fifty years.

-The club lay dormant for several years while the owners tried to get planning permission to develop the site.
-Then in 1973 Richard and Judy Moore breathed new life into the club.
+Then in 1973 Richard and Judy Moore breathed new life into the Club.
 This was a new modern era and signalled the start of a mini revolution in the squash world.
-Reg Harbour and Max Trouteaud were the coaches and from their club emerged the worlds two best ladies squash players in Lisa Opie and Martine le Moignan, as well as male pros John le Leivre and Jason Nicolle.
-Others were on the periphery of breaking into the professional game.
+Reg Harbour and Max Trouteaud were the coaches and from their club emerged the world’s two best ladies squash players in Lisa Opie and Martine le Moignan, as well as male pros John le Leivre and Jason Nicolle.

-In recent years the club has produced two new racquet stars; Chris Simpson is the latest squash player from the club to turn professional and in tennis Heather Watson, who grew up at the club before moving to the Nick Bollittieri Academy in Florida, is now a professional after winning the Junior US Open in 2009.
+In recent years the club has produced two new racquet stars; Chris Simpson is the latest squash player from the club to turn professional and in tennis, Wimbledon mixed doubles champion and Olympian Heather Watson, who grew up at the club, later moving to the Nick Bollittieri Academy in Florida before pursuing a successful professional career.

 In addition the club has also provided membership to two of motor racings hottest drivers, 2009 World Formula 1 Champion Jenson Button and four time World Touring Car Champion driver Andy Priaulx.